google/fonts/ofl/lato/upstream_info.md

 ## Conclusion

 The repository URL is present but the commit hash is missing.
 The most likely onboarding commit is `080cb69` ("fonts: regenerated", 2016-11-28), which is the HEAD of the LatoGFVersion repo at the time of the google/fonts addition.
 However, the source contains only prebuilt TTF files and custom shell/Python build scripts — no gftools-builder compatible sources.
 No `config.yaml` is possible without proper design sources.

+## Commit Added (MEDIUM confidence)

+Commit `080cb69711ca050d91e9c866e58df7a73095c69a` was determined by **date_correlation**.
+Found the latest upstream commit before the binary modification date in google/fonts (2016-12-02).
+This assumes the upstream HEAD at onboarding time was the commit used.